Skip to Content

 flightless endemic Kiwi bird of New Zealand

-The best part is the entrance to the Kiwi Birdlife Park is only $110 NZD for a family of two adults and up to three children!
+Entrance to the Kiwi Birdlife Park is $55 NZD per adult and $28 NZD per child.
+The admission ticket is valid for the entire day, so you can spend as long as you want, or go to your hotel for an afternoon break and return later!
 Plus, you can feel good knowing your money is going to a good cause as the park spends a lot on conservation efforts and the preservation of native species in the area.

 30. Glenorchy Animal Experience